Why Stability After Burnout Is Not a Step Back

 To chase opportunities.

-But systems need periods of steadiness to become reliable.
+But systems need steadiness to become reliable.

-Stability creates space for clarity.
+Stability creates space.

-Clarity creates better decisions.
+Clarity leads to better decisions.

-Without stability, decisions are often reactive.
+Without stability, decisions are reactive.

-With stability, decisions become strategic.
+With stability, decisions become intentional.

-You can explore this idea here: Permission to Slow Down
+Permission to Slow Down

 Signs You Are in a Healthy Stability Phase

-You may simply be in a stability phase.
+You may be in a stability phase.

-• you are maintaining systems that already work
+• maintaining systems that already work

-• your energy is slowly returning
+• slowly returning energy

 This phase may look quiet from the outside.

-Reframing
+Reframing Stability

 If your life feels stable right now, you may not be falling behind.